kubevirt/kubevirt/docs/devel/olm-integration.md

 - InstallPlan:
-  calculated list of resources to be created in order to automatically install/upgrade a CSV created and insalled by the Catalog Operator, needs manual or automatic approval
+  calculated list of resources to be created in order to automatically install/upgrade a CSV created and installed by the Catalog Operator, needs manual or automatic approval

 ### Operator Marketplace